mrcbax/logoilab.github.io/posts/2021-05-11-vhosts-spoof.md

 CloudFlare is a security focused HTTP proxy.
 It protects the real IP address of a webserver by sitting between it and the outside world.
 When configured correctly an HTTP server behind CloudFlare should be inaccessible via any route other than CloudFlare.

-The most important part of utilizing CloudFlare is to ensure the direct IP address has never been associate with the domain you wish to protect.
+The most important part of utilizing CloudFlare is to ensure the direct IP address has never been associated with the domain you wish to protect.
 Often times CloudFlare is added after an attack, and pointed to the direct IP address which has been associated with the original domain for quite some time.
 A well known way of finding the direct IP of a CloudFlare protected site is to use historic DNS lookup services like [DNSTrails](https://securitytrails.com/dns-trails).

 The second most important part of this configuration is setting up virtual hosts and firewall rules to block direct IP access.
 Often times virtual hosts are created to handle this properly but firewall rules are too annoying or hard for server operators to implement properly.
 In this post we will utilize these two issues to bypass CloudFlare and connect to a CloudFlare protected HTTP server as if CloudFlare doesn't exist.